fpusan/tutorial-template/docs/source/use_cases.rst

 and instead just map the metatranscriptomic reads back to the reference to quantify gene expression.

 Combined analysis of metagenomes and metatranscriptomes
 =======================================================
 SqueezeMeta allows the combined analysis of metagenomes and metatranscriptomes in the same run.
 The recommended way of doing this is to perform de-novo assembly and binning using only the metagenomes, and then mapping back the metatranscriptomic reads to the assembly for estimating the expression of each contig/gene.

 This can be achieved by adding the ``noassembly`` and ``nobinning`` tags to the metatranscriptomic samples in your samples file.
-See :ref`Samples file` for details.
+See :ref:`Samples file` for details.

 An example would be